 This article analyses the top 10 cryptocurrencies by market capitalisation.
-Beginning with the largest, they are Bitcoin, Ethereum, Ripple, Bitcoin Cash, EOS, Stellar Lumens, Litecoin, Cardano, Monero and Tether.
-The total value of the top 10 cryptocurrencies (as of 7th November 2018) is $186.90bn.
-This is an increase of $0.7bn compared to the previous month (October).
+Beginning with the largest, the top 10 are currently Bitcoin, Ethereum, Ripple, Bitcoin Cash, EOS, Stellar Lumens, Litecoin, Tether, Bitcoin SV, and TRON.
+The total value of the top 10 cryptocurrencies (as of January 2nd 2019, 11:30) is $112.07bn.
+This is an increase of $0.74bn since December 3rd.

 How many cryptocurrencies are there?

-The top cryptocurrencies list is showing relative positions rather than changes in market capitalisation.
-So, when we say “Bitcoin $x billion – no change” we are saying the Bitcoin relative ranking in the number one spot is unchanged, irrespective of changes to its market capitalisation.
+The top cryptocurrencies list shows relative positions rather than changes in market capitalisation.
+So, when we say “Bitcoin $x billion – no change”, we are saying the Bitcoin relative ranking in the number one spot is unchanged, irrespective of changes to its market capitalisation.

 Top 10 cryptocurrencies and their market capitalisation